nrdxp/nrd.sh/content/blog/axiosophism.md

 Does this apply beyond physics?
 Yes—think of societies as living systems, as Ilya Prigogine described with his dissipative structures, which maintain order by expelling disorder but eventually succumb without effort.[^6] Contrast this with utilitarianism, which chases short-term pleasure but overlooks long-term decay, or relativism, which erodes shared truths altogether.
 Empirically, empires like Rome or the Maya fell to such entropy, traceable through rising inequality (Gini coefficients) or eroding trust.[^7] [^8] So, entropy is our bedrock—question it, and see if another axiom holds as firmly.

-**From Entropy to Justice: Core Definitions**
+#### **From Entropy to Justice: Core Definitions**

-Let us build hierarchically, starting from our axiom: Entropy is the relentless spread of coherence into chaos.
+Let us review, building hierarchically, starting from our [axiom](../code-of-rebellion#An-Axiomatic-Foundation): **Entropy** is the relentless spread of coherence into chaos.
 From here:

-1. A **State** is any organized entity—a nation, family, or code—that actively resists this pull toward disarray.
+1. A **State** is any naturally organized entity—a nation, family, or code—that actively resists this pull toward disarray.

 2. Its **Purpose**?
-To preserve coherence, like a well-tended garden against weeds.
+To preserve **Coherence**, where action effectively reduces entropy, like a well-tended garden against weeds.

+3. The State is **Responsible** to *act* Coherently, exercising **Authority** to uphold its Purpose.

-3. **Justice** is the consistent application of rules that uphold this Purpose, fostering lasting stability.
+4.  **Justice** is the consistent pruning and application of unambiguous rules which hold to this Purpose, fostering lasting stability.
+Thus, Justice is defined in terms of the Responsible application of Authority toward a coherent Purpose.

-4. **Injustice** occurs accidentally, a slip in the system.
+5.  **Injustice** is the inevitable march of Entropy should the State fail to enact Justice.

-5. But **Corruption** is intentional: speeding entropy for selfish ends, like a guardian plundering the treasury.
+6. But **Corruption** is intentional: speeding entropy for selfish ends, like a guardian plundering the treasury.

+7. The **Master** is one who develops both Responsibility and Authority in the State, cultivating **Rebellion**: an unapologetic resistance to Corruption.

-6. The **Spirit** is the animating energy behind coherence, expressed as **Mastery**: free pursuit of excellence through skill and discipline, unhindered.
+8. The **Spirit** is the animating energy behind coherence, expressed as **Mastery**: free pursuit of excellence through skill and discipline, unhindered.
+Consequently, the inevitability of Injustice and Corruption in a State fosters a collective [Spirit of Rebellion](../code-of-rebellion#A-State-of-Rebellion) of its Master class.

-7. Opposed is **Slavery**: forced disorder, robbing autonomy and compelling roles that hasten chaos.
+9. Opposed is **Slavery**: forced disorder, robbing autonomy and compelling roles that hasten chaos: responsibility without power.

-8. **Royalty** denotes the elite who sustain Corruption through lies, hoarding power at others' expense.
+10. **Royalty** denotes the elite who sustain Corruption through lies, hoarding power at others' expense: authority without accountability.

+These hierarchical definitions offer a rigorous framework, directly countering moral relativism by grounding ethical evaluation in observable reality (i.e. measuring entropy).
+Axiosophism posits that morality is not subjective, but intrinsically tied to empirical outcomes: actions and policies are judged by real outcomes, determining whether they effectively reduce entropy and foster lasting stability.

-To test this: Observe outcomes—does Corruption spike polarization or fragmentation?
-Yes, measurable via social indices such as dispersion or the Esteban-Ray polarization index.[^9] These concepts, expanded in my [Code of Rebellion](../code-of-rebellion), tie entropy to ethics.
+To test this: Observe outcomes—does Corruption spike polarization?
+Yes, measurably so, via social indices such as dispersion or the Esteban-Ray polarization index[^9].
+This framework asserts that a true world exists beyond perception, as evidenced by what empirically sustains coherence against entropy, thereby providing objective criteria for discerning truth and demanding coherent action.
+These concepts, expanded in my [Code of Rebellion](../code-of-rebellion), tie entropy to ethics.

 Question them: Do they hold, or is there a flaw?

-**The Sacred: A Logical Foundation for Justice and Truth**
+#### **The Sacred: A Logical Foundation for Justice and Truth**

 With these foundations laid, let us now clarify **Truth**.
 It is not mere opinion or fleeting belief, but that which has been empirically demonstrated to aid a State in upholding its Purpose—sustaining coherence against entropy's tide.
 For instance, the principle of equal justice under law proves true because societies that embrace it endure longer, their order fortified against arbitrary decay, as seen in stable republics versus tyrannies.

 From this emerges the **Sacred**: those truths that have been rigorously battle-tested across eras and contexts, consistently revealing their efficacy in preserving coherence.
 The family, as we shall explore, exemplifies this—time and again, strong familial bonds have anchored civilizations, transcending personal desires to safeguard the greater whole.
 Since all institutions depend upon a coherent State, the Sacred stands paramount, guiding us beyond whims toward verifiable stability.
 This yields a philosophy unburdened by dogma, directing us to measurable order rather than vague notions of "progress" that so often invite dissolution.
 Shall we proceed to apply these ideas?

-**The Axiosophic Universe: A New Model of Social Coherence**
+#### **The Axiosophic Universe: A New Model of Social Coherence**

 Our world defies simple left-right lines.
-What if we envision a three-dimensional **Axiosophic prism**?
-The x-axis spans liberal to conservative ideologies; y-axis from anarchy to oligarchy; z-axis delves into depth, from surface debates to profound truths.
+How could we envision a third-dimensional?
+The x-axis spans the well known liberal to conservative ideologies; our slightly less famous y-axis measures from anarchy to oligarchy; What if our z-axis delves into depth, from what is superficial to what is deeply understood and well supported?

-Formalize it: Think of viewpoints as points in a space—(ideology, power structure, depth)—converging downward, like a funnel, through Bayesian reasoning (updating beliefs with evidence) toward what sustains coherence.
+We can formalize it: Think of viewpoints as points in a space—(ideology, power structure, depth)—converging downward, like a funnel, through [Bayesian reasoning](https://en.wikipedia.org/wiki/Bayesian_inference) (updating beliefs with evidence) toward what sustains coherence.

 <div style="text-align: center; font-weight: bold;">
 The Axiosophic Prism